sayfer-io/Snapper/docs/docs/API/structures/enumerations/Impact.md

 # Enumeration: Impact

-Enum representing impact of a finding.
+Enum representing the impact of a finding.

+This enum defines the possible impact levels for a finding, ranging from "Informational" (lowest impact) to "Critical" (highest impact).
+The impact level is a measure of how severely the finding could affect the system or its users.

 ## Enumeration Members